Search for vector-like leptons at a Muon Collider: Analysis Methods and results

 Receiver Operating Characteristic (ROC) curves are shown in FIG. \ref{fig:ROC_DNN_BDT} to illustrate the performance of the classifiers.
 Our primary metric for comparison is the area under the ROC curve (AUC), with a higher AUC value indicating a more robust classification power across a wide range of working points.
 This metric is insightful, as it is directly connected to classification accuracy. the quantity optimized in hyperparameter tuning, as well as other important metrics.
 The statistical significance is calculated to reveal its strong positive dependence on AUC.

-Considering the AUC metric, the ABCNet has the best performance comparing to the BDT and DNNs as shown in FIG.~\ref{fig:ROC_DNN_BDT} as expected.
+Considering the AUC metric, the ABCNet has the best performance comparing to the BDT and DNNs using the same input as shown in FIG.~\ref{fig:ROC_DNN_BDT} as expected.
 A fully-connected DNN with many hidden layers performs even worse than the most reduced single-hidden-layer one.

 We use the kinematic information of the $\tau$, jet, and \VLL candidates to predict the VLL mass, whose statistical distribution is then used to derive the observed limits on each mass point.
 The comparison between the predicted \VLL mass and the result reconstructed with a simplified traditional method is shown in FIG. \ref{fig:VLL_mass}, where the former fits much better.